 What are my student's first steps after being admitted?

 First, congratulations!
 This is such a fun and exciting time, and we cannot wait to welcome you to The University of Oklahoma.
 Download the OU Bound app and check out this video for next-steps!
 Boomer!

 How does my student enroll in courses?

 First, make sure your specific requirements are complete before your New Sooner Orientation day.
-Next, schedule your New Sooner Enrollment Appointment.
+Next, schedule your New Sooner Orientation.
 Some students come a day early for Camp Crimson or schedule an appointment over the phone if they cannot travel to campus, but we recommend doing it in person.
-Finally, come prepare with questions and ideas about what you want your degree to be.
+Finally, come prepared with questions and ideas about what you want your degree to be.
 For more information, visit the New Sooner Orientation page.

 What is Camp Crimson?

 Camp Crimson is a three day, two night crash course on The University of Oklahoma.
 It's the beginning of a relationship between students, campus, traditions and OUr great university.
 Newly admitted students submerge themselves in campus life for this fun-filled, informative camp session.
 For more information on dates and registration, visit the Camp Crimson page.

 Academic support is available through scholarships, free Action Tutoring, The Writing Center, academic advising, placement tests, faculty mentoring, freshman transition programs and a student learning center geared toward helping freshman succeed.
 Once accepted into OU, all students are placed in University College.
 The purpose of University College is to give students a central home that assists with their transition into college.
 All of these resources and more can be found on the University College page.